 In addition to taking measures to prevent infection of COVID-19 we can also bolster our immune system to better resist the infection if we should get it.
 Immune function may be compromised by having nutritional deficiencies, lack of sleep and chronic stress.
 The following chart outlines the benefits of key nutrients, sleep and managed stress when it comes to strengthening the immune system, resisting viruses and supporting the respiratory system.

 We want to prevent infection by avoiding the viruses and also protecting ourselves in instances where we may have come into contact with the viruses.
 We can, perhaps, avoid the COVID-19 virus by practising social distancing, limit surface contact in public and wearing breathing masks.
 We can protect ourselves from the virus by washing hands regularly and after having contact with surfaces in public.
 We can also protect ourselves by getting iodine into our tissues and mucus.
 Finally, in the event we do contract the virus, we can be prepared by strengthening the immune system so it can provide the best resistance.

-Regardless of your stance on the severity of the COVID-19 threat and the health authority recommendations it is worth taking the following steps to protect yourself and your family.
+Regardless of your stance on the severity of the COVID-19 threat and the health authority recommendations we should all take measures on the right side of this image.
+At minimum, protect yourself and your family by:

 Health authorities openly acknowledge that the body fights the illness.
 This implies the immune system is paramount to surviving the illness.
 One may ask why these authorities do not recommend supplementation and other measures to bolster the immune system.

 7) Avery, J. C., & Hoffmann, P. R. (2018).
 Selenium, Selenoproteins, and Immunity.
 Nutrients, 10(9), 1203. https://doi.org/10.3390/nu10091203